MakieOrg/Makie.jl/docs/documentation/events.md

 \show{po_code}

 With only the first listener connected `Low priority: 1` gets printed.
 In this case the behavior is the same as normal Observables.
-The second listener we add is a blocking one.
+The second listener we add is a blocking one because it returns `Consume(true)`.
 Since it has a higher priority than the first one only the second listener will trigger.
 Thus we get `Medium blocking priority: 2`.
 The third listener is non-blocking and at yet again higher priority.
 As such we get a result from both the third and second listener.

 ## The Events struct